 Thrift Store FAQ

-If you’re new to thrifting, it’s likely you’ll have plenty of questions.
-Here are some of the most common questions about thrift stores and the amazing deals they can offer.
+If you’re new to thrifting, you’ll likely have plenty of questions.
+Here are some of the most common questions about thrift stores and the fantastic deals they can offer.

 Why Visit a Thrift Store?